jankatken/LearningGit/README.txt

 Learning how to use git...change...here.
+Testing branch switch.